GOP candidate Schmitt a no-show at Senate debate in Missouri - NewsBreak

 GOP candidate Schmitt a no-show at Senate debate in Missouri

-LAKE OZARK, Mo. — Missouri U.S. Senate candidate Trudy Busch Valentine called for compassion for immigrants, criticized the Supreme Court decision overturning Roe v.
-Wade, and pressed the need to address climate change during a candidate forum Friday — one notable for the absence of the race’s clear frontrunner.
+LAKE OZARK, Mo.
+(AP) — Missouri U.S. Senate candidate Trudy Busch Valentine called for compassion for immigrants, criticized the Supreme Court decision overturning Roe v.
+Wade and pressed the need to address climate change during a candidate forum before a gathering of journalists on Friday — one notable for the absence of the race’s clear frontrunner.

 “I grew up in a family that lived the American dream, and I am so grateful to my parents for so many reasons, but especially because they taught me that to whom much is given, much is expected,” Valentine said.
 “And that’s what my life has been about.”